AdaCore/training_material/courses/comprehensive_rust_training/170_iterators/06_exercise.rst

 trait to implement a complex calculation.

 Copy the following code to https://play.rust-lang.org/ and make the tests pass.
-Use an iterator expression and ``collect`` the result to construct the return value.
+Use an iterator expression and :rust:`collect` the result to construct the return value.

 .. code:: rust